cot2005/RNA-Seq-Analysis/README.md

 ```

 # Volcano Plot
 This plotting function is used to create volcano plots from the output log fold change file from the RNA-seq pipeline.
 The plots and labels can be customized through the inputs of this function.
-Plot will automatically color significant points as red and convert genes outside of the graph limits to triangles.
+Plot will automatically color significant points as red and convert genes outside the graph limits to triangles.
+Labeling is automatically set to label the top 10 most significantly up/down regulated genes.
+This can be overrided to label a list of genes by inputing a file containing a list of genes to be labeled.

 Sample plot in repository.
 ```
 Usage:
-rnaseqdata = file name containing the differential expression data alphavalue = threshold for FDR significance lfcLim = threshold for log fold change significance top = 10 genesetFile = optional input for gene labels.
-Input file name containing the genes to be labeled. graphname = graph name prefix xlims = input to set x-axis limits, defaults to +/- 2.5 ylims = input to set y-axis limits, defaults to 0,20
+rnaseqdata = file name containing the differential expression data alphavalue = threshold for FDR significance lfcLim = threshold for log fold change significance top = top n number of significantly up/down regulated genes, defaults to 10 genesetFile = optional input file name containing the genes to be labeled, defaults to NULL graphname = graph name prefix xlims = input to set x-axis limits, defaults to +/- 2.5 ylims = input to set y-axis limits, defaults to 0,20